Skip to main content

 If you are in breach of the law, not only the owner but also the driver will be fined.
 The fine for the driver is from 60 up to 120 € and 1 point in the German driving ability register FAER, depending on the type of the offence.
 The fine for the owner is 75 € and 1 point in the registry.

 However, according to a ministerial decree from 2022, the competent authorities can stipulate that vehicles must be equipped with non-slip means from October to April if this is necessary.
-This can be winter or all-season tires, but also snow chains or snow socks.
+This can be winter or all-season tyres, but also snow chains or snow socks.

 Winter tyres are not compulsory in Hungary.